Competitive prices for top quality

 1. What is the difference between a watermelon and a honeydew melon?

 Watermelons are generally larger, have a higher water content, and a crunchy texture.
-Honeydew melons (such as cantaloupe and honeydew melon) have firmer flesh and are usually sweeter.
+Sugar melons (such as cantaloupe and honeydew melon) have firmer flesh and are usually sweeter in taste.

-There are several types of watermelon, including seeded and seedless varieties, and with varying sizes, colors, and flavors.
+There are various types of watermelon, including seedless or seedless varieties, and with varying sizes, colors, and flavors.

 2. Are watermelon plants climbers or creepers?